yalmip/yalmip.github.io/_posts/inside/2009-01-01-squareroots.md

 The remedy to these situations is to use the operator [sqrtm](/command/sqrtm) instead.
 The [sqrtm](/command/sqrtm) operator is implemented as an [callback nonlinear operator](/tutorial/nonlinearoperatorscallback), and will therefore not generate any second-order cone constraints.
 Furthermore, the [sqrtm](/command/sqrtm) operator does not require convexity.

+An alternative which often is even better is to square the constraint as this in many cases turns a general nonlinear non-smooth nonconvex constraint into a nonconvex quadratic constraint which there are more alternatives for if you are aiming for a globally optimal solution.

 As an example, consider the following problem.
 This model will be converted to and solved as a second-order cone program, since [sqrt](/command/sqrt) is used in compliance with convexity rules.

 ````matlab